What is Mannitol?

 |Mange tout*||N/A||17g (5 pods)|

 *These vegetables have small serves that are low FODMAP.
 N/A stands for ‘Not Available’.

 Can You Cook With Foods High In Mannitol?

-During the elimination phase of the low FODMAP diet, make sure you avoid cooking with foods that are high in mannitol, unless they have a low FODMAP serving size (check the Monash Low FODMAP app for serving size guidelines).
-For example, in the elimination phase of the low FODMAP diet then you can enjoy a low FODMAP 70g serve of sweet potato.
-However, you want to make sure you do not use any other safe serves of high or moderate FODMAP foods in the same meal.
-For example, combining butternut pumpkin and sweet potato in one meal, as this might take you over the FODMAP threshold level.
-Otherwise it is recommended that you avoid cooking with foods that are high in mannitol (button mushrooms, cauliflower, clingstone peach, watermelon), instead focus on low FODMAP ingredients.
+During the first phase of the low FODMAP diet, make sure you avoid cooking with foods that are high in mannitol, unless they have a low FODMAP serving size (check the Monash Low FODMAP app for serving size guidelines).
+For example, in the low FODMAP phase you can enjoy a low FODMAP 75g serve of sweet potato.
+However, be careful when adding other low FODMAP serves of foods that also contain mannitol.
+For example, combining a full serve of butternut pumpkin and sweet potato in one meal, as this might take you over the FODMAP threshold level.
+Otherwise, it is recommended that you avoid cooking with foods that are high in mannitol (button mushrooms, cauliflower, clingstone peach, watermelon), instead focus on low FODMAP ingredients.

 Also keep in mind that mannitol is water soluble (6), just like the fructans in onion and garlic.
 This means that the mannitol will leach out of the food and into the liquid in the meal.
 For example, if you cook a soup using button mushrooms, the mannitol will leach out of the mushroom and into your soup, raising the overall FODMAP content.
 Even if you pick the mushrooms out of the meal you could still consume a high FODMAP load.

-Mannitol is a sugar alcohol that can sneak into our diet through certain fruits, vegetables and processed products.
+Mannitol is a sugar alcohol that can sneak into our diet through certain fruits, vegetables, and processed products.
 Make sure you check food labels for mannitol food additive name e421.
-During the elimination phase of the low FODMAP diet, make sure you avoid foods that are high in mannitol, unless they have a safe serving size.
+During the first phase of the low FODMAP diet, make sure you avoid foods that are high in mannitol, unless they have a safe serving size.